mnadjit/notes/tech⚙️/education🎓/courses📓/AWS_Solution_Arch_Assoc_SAA-C03/Udemy/12_Databases_and_Analytics.md

 Can use auto-scaling to add replicas

 ## Aurora Global Database
-Multiple regions, but writes happen in only one, and the gets replicated asynchronously to other region(s)
+*Multiple regions*, but writes happen in only one, and the gets replicated asynchronously to other region(s)

 ## Aurora Multi-Master
-In a single region
+In a *single region*
 All nodes can read and *write*
 Only for MySQL
-Can work with *Active-Active* and *Active-Passive* workloads
+Can work with *Active-Active* and *Active-Passive* workloads provides configurable *read after consistency*

 ## Aurora Serverless
 - **Router Fleet**: receive traffic from app server and control number of ACUs required
 - **Aurora Capacity Unit** #acu: 2 GB of memory and relevant CPU - allocated based on traffic coming from router fleet